January 11, 2018

 Residency program for oncology research nurses eases transition to second career

-Mary Ann Hellinghausen
+BY Mary Ann Hellinghausen

 Suzanne Phillips enjoyed 26 years working for Dow Chemical Co., much of that time as a researcher in product development.
 It was a thrill to see packaging that her team had developed on the shelf of her local grocery store.

 But a desire to directly impact people, specifically cancer patients, was calling her.

 That aspiration led her to nursing school and, ultimately, to her work as a research nurse resident, learning how to help patients on clinical trials in our Lymphoma and Myeloma department.